E2

 Safety: Turn off the unit and isolate power before cleaning or inspection.

-- Check airflow: Ensure all supply louvers are open and return air is not blocked by furniture or curtains.
+- Check airflow: Ensure all supply louvers are open and that return air is not blocked by furniture or curtains.

-- Monitor operation: If E2 recurs quickly, there may be a refrigerant issue or a faulty coil sensor.
+- Monitor operation: If the E2 error recurs quickly, there may be a refrigerant issue or a faulty coil sensor.
 Do not attempt to add refrigerant yourself; contact a Vaillant technician for leak detection and charge verification.

 Advertisements